holdenlee/philosophocle/posts/how-i-became-a-creativist.md

 "Who are they?"
 I asked.

-"The Wanderers.
+"The Wonderers.
 You really missed everything at the Ideologies Fair, didn't you?
 It's alright, I'll give you an overview."
 She pointed at the stars.
 "What does that look like to you?"

 I squinted.
 I tried to make out a deer, a wok, a stairway to heaven, a snake eating its own tail, anything, but came up with "a glob?"